ArmandGiraud/test/README.md

 ...
 TO DO ..

-On a remote machine run ```bash jupyter notebook --no-browser --ip your.server.ip --port your.local.port``` and jupyter should be available at your.server.ip:your.local.port on any browser. (on production might use some tunneling)
+On a remote machine run ```jupyter notebook --no-browser --ip your.server.ip --port your.local.port``` and jupyter should be available at your.server.ip:your.local.port on any browser. (on production might use some tunneling)